-- Arrange a meeting with the parents to include the head and class teacher, decide on intervention and support that is necessary, including SEAL, or ELSA and draw up an IBP (Individual Behaviour Plan) if appropriate. - Seek advice from external agencies; if necessary set up a TAF (Team around the Family), involve behaviour support and arrange for the child to be seen by an educational psychologist if appropriate.
+- Arrange a meeting with the parents to include the head and class teacher, decide on intervention and support that is necessary. - Seek advice from external agencies; if necessary set up a TAF (Team around the Family), involve behaviour support and arrange for the child to be seen by an educational psychologist if appropriate.
 A Pastoral support plan will be drawn up, with the objective of avoiding exclusion